Why Tibetans Paint Ladder on Rock

 This event is said to have taken place during the full moon of Vaishakha, which falls in May or June according to our modern Gregorian calendar.
 During Lhabab Duchen, Buddhists reflect on the importance of Dharma, or teachings of Buddhism.
 We are reminded that even though we may not be able to see Buddha physically anymore, his teachings are always with us and can guide us towards enlightenment.

-READ MORE: How to Protect Clay Tile for Painting With Ladder
+READ MORE: How to Paint an Old Wooden Ladder

 Tibetan People